-Using random ports will stop your internet provider from slowing down or blocking CyberGhost connections.
-This is great for countries where access to VPN is restricted.
+Using random ports should stop your internet provider from slowing down or blocking connections.
+This is a tool for countries where access to VPN is restricted.
 Looking at you there, China.

-The “Wi-Fi” tab will let you define CyberGhost’s behavior in relation to various networks you connect to.
+The “Wi-Fi” tab will let you define the app’s behavior in relation to various networks you connect to.

 “App Protection” is somewhat more interesting: you can create a list of apps you never want to run without encryption.
-Potentially very useful for those who don’t have CyberGhost on all the time.
+Potentially very useful for those who don’t have the VPN on all the time.

 Apps and Extensions

-CyberGhost is well-covered and has apps for Android, Windows, Mac and iOS.
-In addition, it provides full support for Linux, routers, NAS and Chromebooks (here’s a Let Me Google That For You link for those last two).
+CyberGhost is well-covered and has apps for Android, Windows, Mac, and iOS.
+In addition, it provides full support for Linux, routers, NAS and Chromebooks.
 The Windows client we’ve touched upon already – not too great, not particularly terrible, somewhere in the upper “meh” range.
 What about the others?

 The Mac app is currently almost identical to the Windows version.
-As a matter of fact, it seems to be less susceptible to the most severe DNS/IP leaks.
-We might even be tempted to recommend the Mac version of CyberGhost – it has some very compelling selling points.
+As a matter of fact, the CyberGhost Mac version seems to be more technologically secure.
 The fact that the interface is the same as the Windows one is a little unfortunate.
 We’re not fans of it, although perhaps that’s just, like, our opinion, man.

-There’s one more thing to say about CyberGhost’s Mac client.
-For a while, CyberGhost remained at version 5, while the Windows app was already at version 6.
+There’s one more thing to say about the CyberGhost Mac client.
+For a while, it remained at CyberGhost 5, while the Windows app was already at CyberGhost 6.
 This isn’t a big deal – Windows is a much wider market, after all.
-Ultimately though this is sub-par and says something about the efficiency of their internal processes.
+The only reason we mention it is we feel this says something about the efficiency of their internal processes.

 CyberGhost for Netflix

-With those glaring security issues, Netflix may just be CyberGhost’s saving grace.
-It works, and users can take advantage of that “Streaming” profile we’re not so fond of.
+With those glaring security issues, Cyberghost Netflix capabilities may just be its saving grace.
+Netflix US works, and users can take advantage of that VPN “Streaming” profile we’re not so fond of.
 It will choose a good server for you and make sure the settings are optimal.

 CyberGhost for Torrenting